destoer-emu/albion/README.md

 mem-timing, instr-timing, halt_bug and cpu_instrs are passing from blarggs tests and the current test passes of gekkios test suite can be seen in TEST_RESULT

-gba support is very early and can only boot test roms such as armwrestler
+gba support is very early and can run a few games but is not well optimised and not very accurate

 # todo